 You can use adding multiple products to the cart at once in a number of different ways.
 Here are some example use cases:

-If you’d like to be able to allow your customers to assemble their own spec, you can create a parent product then add your graphics cards, processors, screens, keyboards, etc as child products.
+If you’d like to be able to allow your customers to assemble their own specs, you can create a parent product and then add your graphics cards, processors, screens, keyboards, and more, as child products.

 Complete the Look